swalehmwadime/swalehmwadime/README.md

 <h1 align="center">Hi 👋, I'm Swaleh Mwadime</h1>
 <h3 align="center">A Data Scientist from Kenya</h3>

-- 🔭 I’m currently working on [on creating an AI community at the Coastal region of Kenya](https://huggingface.co/G00dlife)
+- 🔭 I’m currently working on [on creating an E-commerce platform for local entrepreneurs in Africa](https://afri-kart.vercel.app/)

 - For those interested in learning **STEM** :Science| Technolgy |Engineering |Math here is a platform for you [MVP preview](https://stem-e-learning.vercel.app/)